 It’s also important to recognise that everyone grieves differently.
 Some are angry and weep after loss, whilst others are quietly mournful, preferring to keep themselves busy.
 Some lock themselves away, others crave the company of family and friends.
 We all process pain and trauma differently, and so should be sensitive that others may show their grief in a way that seems strange to us.
 Just because they’re not crying doesn’t mean their heart isn’t breaking.

 Now more than ever it’s important that we join together in grieving the miscarriages experienced by those close to us.
-In our current culture, where the innate value of human life is constantly being challenged and eroded, the mourning of the young life lost in miscarriage or still birth is a revolutionary act.
+Mourning of the young life lost in miscarriage or still birth is important.
 Mourning itself acknowledges that something cherished has been lost, something that has left a hole in the lives of those who have been left behind.
-Through grieving for the child lost in miscarriage, whether it was 5 weeks or 25 weeks old, we’re making a bold statement that life is precious no matter what stage of development it’s at.
+Through grieving for the child lost in miscarriage, we’re helping people to meet the circumstance of pregnancy loss with courage.